Text and pictures © 1997-2024 Guillaume Dargaud

 Above: The Traverse in Concordia: the Challengers with the 'living' and 'energy' modules are parked on the left, while the newly delivered trailers and containers are in the center of the plaza.
 The snow is carved by the multiple maneuvers necessary to get everything in the right place and the area needs to be regularly leveled down by a Kassbohrer.

 Left: Trailers loaded with construction equipment arrive in Dome C.

 Left: Field repairs, welding a broken sled at Dome C before the return trip.

 During the trip, there can be as much as 5km between the lead vehicle and the last train, so each is equipped with GPS and VHF radio, and one even has a radar.
 Additional risks involve fire (potential loss of a module), loss of food (divided between modules), loss of energy (there are several secondary generators), running out of fuel and personal injuries.
 Kerosene is carried in case an aircraft needs to reach the traverse for a rescue operation.
 Other normal security measures like those used on construction fields are used, but one specific one is: make sure you are not forgetting someone when you start moving !

 Right: Upon departure from Dome C, the empty sleds are piled up to save on the number of things to drag behind.
 The only thing that the Traverse carries back down is the garbage produced by the station.
 Several containers filled with sorted trash will go back to Australia for disposal.
 Some containing organic or ferrous materials will be simply tossed into the ocean.
 The high oxygen content of the cold polar waters will ensure a quick disappearance.

-Left: Departure of the Traverse, taking some scientific equipment back to the ship in less than 10 days.
+Left: Departure of the Traverse, taking some of my scientific equipment back to the ship in less than 10 days.

 Right: The Traverse looking very isolated on the wide Antarctic Plateau.